OFDataCommittee/mlfoam/README.md

 - Neil Ashton, Amazon Web Services, UK
 - Tomislav Marić, TU Darmstadt, GER **(co-chair)**

+If you are interest in contributing to this SIG, feel free to get in touch.

-## Potential workflow
+## Workflow

 We would like to have short virtual meetings (max.
 1h) every **two** month and meet in person, if possible, at the OpenFOAM conference and workshop.
 The bi-monthly meetings serve to update all members about the recent progress and to coordinate upcoming efforts.
+Everybody is welcome to join our meetings.

 ## Technical roadmap

 This section lists several steps to achieve the objectives outlined before.
-The list is mostly motived by the initiator's previous experience and presents by no means a comprehensive list of all possibilities for data-driven modeling in OpenFOAM.
+The list is mostly motived by the initiator's previous experience and current projects, and presents by no means a comprehensive list of all possibilities for data-driven modeling with OpenFOAM.

 - integration of the PyTorch C++ API [libtroch](https://pytorch.org/cppdocs/installing.html) with OpenFOAM; libtorch can be used to execute existing PyTorch ML models in OpenFOAM but also to implement the entire ML workflow in C++ (data-processing, training, hyperparameter tuning, ...)
   - adjustment of the default OpenFOAM C++ standard, e.g, C++11 -> C++14